 I actually ended up with a Bubinga mug out of a practice session, so even the mistakes can end up better than you might think.
 Make it a point to go out and practice.
 You will be happy you did.

-If you have any questions on 10 Helpful Tips for Using a Guitar Side Bending Iron, please leave a comment and I will be glad to answer them.
+If you have any questions on 10 Helpful Tips for Using a Guitar Side Bending Iron, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.